f3mf/gdo/docs/knowledge-organization/metadata-analysis.md

 Style sheets are [available](https://www.loc.gov/standards/mods/mods-conversions.html) for MARC21 for automatic conversion to semantic formats such as MODS, but caution is needed because there may be local fields used by the library that are not converted and information is lost.
 A useful tool for converting MARC binary or text files to MARC-XML or other format using style sheets is [MARC Report](https://www.marcofquality.com/w/).

 ## Identifying cataloging standards

+Just as in poetry the meter is not the genre, so in metadata the format is not the standard, although they are not entirely unrelated to one another.

 ### In libraries